geudde/attic-chest/pages/02.season-1/12.meeting-12/05.senate/docs.md

 One day assembled by the Lily fair,
 &emsp;In consultation all the Flow’rets met;
 He rising with a mild but stately air,
-&emsp;Commenced th’important business of debate.
+&emsp;Commenced th’ important business of debate.

 “Children of Flora now assembled here,
 &emsp;Ye lovely fav’rites of indulgent heaven,